centau/ecr/docs/tut/crash-course.md

 registry:contains(id) -- false
 ```

+Entities can be freely created and destroyed.

 ## Components

 A component is data that can be added to entities.

 There is the *component type*, which represents a type of data, and there is
-the *component value*, which is a particular value of that type associated with
+the *component value*, which is a value for a type added to an entity.
-an entity.

-Component types are referenced using unique ids returned by `ecr.component()`.
+Component types are created by `ecr.component()`, which returns an id
-You can typecast this to the type of value it represents for typechecking.
+representing that type.
+This can be typecasted to the type of value it
+represents.

 ```lua
 local Name = ecr.component() :: string